John J. Lawn

 John J. Lawn is an American politician and businessman, currently serving as a member of the Massachusetts House of Representatives.
 He is a member of the Democratic Party.

+Early life

+John J. Lawn Jr. was born and raised in Watertown, Massachusetts.
+He attended St. Patrick's School and Watertown High School before graduating from Merrimack College in 1991.

 Education

 Lawn earned a Bachelor of Arts degree in political science and sociology from Merrimack College.

-Career
+Political career

+Lawn has served on the Watertown Town Council since 2006.
+He was elected to the Massachusetts House of Representatives in 2011, representing the 10th Middlesex District, which includes parts of Newton, Watertown, and Waltham.
+He serves as House Chair of the Joint Committee on Health Care Financing.

-After the incumbent representative Peter Koutoujian resigned from the Massachusetts House to serve as Middlesex County Sheriff, Lawn won the May 11, 2011, special election to replace him.
+After the incumbent representative Peter Koutoujian resigned from the Massachusetts House to serve as Middlesex County sheriff, Lawn won the May 11, 2011, special election to replace him.
 Lawn had previously been a member of the Watertown City Council and owned a real estate business.

 In October 2019, Lawn endorsed Joe Biden in the 2020 Democratic Party presidential primaries.